 Experience Design is one of the biggest and most important trends in the changing automotive landscape.
 As automakers grapple with the future of an industry that can no longer continue to pursue ‘business as usual’ — as it has over the better part of a century — it’s inevitable that changes must occur.
-Our friend Drew Smith, founder of consultancy StudioPhro*, explores how brands will tackle the changing paradigm in this article series.
+We explore how brands will tackle the changing paradigm in this Experience Design article series.

 Positive customer experience drives customer retention, satisfaction, and revenue.
 This relationship is now well understood.
 Forrester, a research consultancy, found that companies that deliver excellent customer experience enjoy 17% greater customer loyalty, 16% more customer satisfaction and 11% more revenue than their competitors.

 Yet barely a month goes by that we don’t hear about an automotive company screwing up customer experience and putting their brand at risk.

 BMW wants to charge a subscription to use Apple’s CarPlay system.
 Mercedes released woeful driver assistance systems.
 Car Magazine describes Volkswagen’s gesture control as a dangerous ‘non-event’.
 And Tesla’s troubles with the oversimplification of their interface are well reported.
 When it comes to in-car technology, it’s an issue with which many in the industry are grappling.

 The combination of commoditized mainstream products and the availability of easy finance means that customer loyalty is always at risk.
 Customer experience is, therefore, becoming the linchpin of brand differentiation and customer retention.